ManiAm/primes-cpp/README.md

 ## CI Pipeline

 A `Jenkinsfile` is a plain text file, written in Groovy-based syntax, that defines a Jenkins pipeline as code.
 It specifies the stages, steps, and environment required to build, test, and deploy an application, providing a reproducible and version-controlled automation process directly alongside the source code.
 By treating the pipeline as code, teams gain consistency, collaboration, and traceability, since changes to the CI process are reviewed, versioned, and managed just like application code.
-The Jenkinsfile supports both declarative and scripted styles, integrates with webhooks for automated triggers, and serves as a cornerstone of modern Jenkins-based CI workflows.

-Placing the Jenkinsfile within the application repository is widely regarded as best practice.
-Keeping the pipeline definition alongside the code ensures that build and deployment logic evolves in lockstep with the application itself, minimizing the risk of mismatches.
 Each branch, tag, or commit can carry its own pipeline definition, making the CI process fully reproducible and context-aware.
-This approach empowers developers to maintain and evolve their pipelines while ensuring that automation remains tightly aligned with the state of the codebase.

 ### Checkout

 The pipeline begins by fetching the exact commit to build and setting up a clean, reproducible workspace.
 A shallow clone is usually sufficient unless full history is required.
-Submodules are initialized, and lightweight setup tasks such as `make deps` can fetch header-only libraries.
 Build caches (for example, `ccache`) may be restored to speed up subsequent steps.
 It is also good practice to record immutable build metadata (commit SHA, branch or PR number, build identifier, and tool versions) so that results are traceable and reproducible.

 ### Linting